clinician referrals to south carolina rehab

-BriteLife offers evidence-based therapies in four prime eastern U.S. locations.
+BriteLife offers evidence-based therapies and addiction programs at our campus on Hilton Head Island.
 The amenities at BriteLife are top-notch, the food is fantastic, and the rooms are luxurious.
 We offer a higher level of care than most clients are used to, and distinctive to most addiction treatment programs.
 BriteLife concentrates on what people can do, rather than what they can’t do.
 We teach clients to take care of themselves and help them build a strong foundation in recovery.

 With rates of drug and alcohol addiction at record highs, many people never get the quality rehab experience they need.
 Local therapists can help close this gap.
 BriteLife is a useful resource for those who are likely to need maintenance therapy during addiction recovery, and to triage and refer clients with more serious addictions to the right rehab provider.
 But differentiating when to refer a client to residential addiction treatment can be difficult.

 Keep an eye out for patterns of behavior that could suggest an addiction problem.
 Look for the following: